Entity Manager works by interpreting your configured database schema in a very particular, very opinionated way.

 So far we’ve addressed sharding on the User entity.
 Since an Email record is so much smaller, we can fit a lot more Email records into an individual partition.
 So for now we are assuming that Email records are unsharded, resulting in an empty shard key.

-This illustrates an important Entity Manager feature: entities in your Entity Manager configuration can be sharded independendly, even though they occupy the same database table!
+This illustrates an important Entity Manager feature: entities in your Entity Manager configuration can be sharded independently, even though they occupy the same database table!

 Here are the resulting User service table indexes, adjusted for the presence of the new alternate hash key.
 I marked the changes with a 👈: